70m in-build CRN Project Thunderball nears completion

 The owner has had a number of yachts over the years, but the 70-metre Project Thunderball will be his upper limit.

-The yacht has a six-cabin layout with an owner’s suite, five further VIP cabins and space for a crew of 15 across nine cabins.
+The yacht features a six-cabin layout accommodating up to 12 guests, comprising an owner’s suite, five further VIP cabins and space for a crew of 15 across nine cabins.
 Amenities include a gym and spa.
 Project Thunderball has also been tailored with watersports in mind for a “family [who] enjoys activities on and in the water”, said Hoekstra.
 In terms of tenders, she can carry two nine-metre tenders on the bow and a suite of kiteboards, paddleboards and surfboards.

-The steel and aluminium yacht has a beam of 11 metres and a “relatively shallow” draught of 3.2 metres, allowing her to sail and anchor closer to shore, explained Hoekstra.
-He added: “A rigorous CFD and tank testing programme was conducted by us to support the development of the lines plan.”
-Performance-wise, the yacht is equipped with MAN V12-1213kW engines, providing her with a top speed of 16 knots and a cruising speed of 12 knots.
+The steel and aluminium yacht has a beam of 11 metres and a “relatively shallow” draught of 3.2 metres, allowing her to sail and anchor closer to shore.
+Performance-wise, the yacht is equipped with MAN V12-1213kW engines, providing her with a top speed of 15.5 knots and a cruising speed of 12 knots.

 Read More/67m full-custom CRN motor yacht Amor à Vida delivered